benmfox/PFTSleep/README.md

 Predictions will be output to a torch tensor file `.pt` at the location specified in the yaml.

+Additionally, you can pass the `save_hypjson` parameter in the yaml as `true`.
+This will perform softmax, max index selecting, and save the predictions as a HYPJSON file (with the same filename as the edf file, + ’\_pftsleep.HYPJSON’).
+You can also use the `write_pred_to_hypjson` function for individual files.
+Sleep stages are mapped in this function to typical HYPJSON standards (for example, REM is mapped to the integer “5”).

 ## Repository Structure and Usage

 This is an [nbdev](https://nbdev.fast.ai/) repository, which means the